 In New York it is legal for women to go shirtless in public, as it is in Ohio, Texas and Colorado to name a few.
 But others including Kansas, Arizona, Pennsylvania and Georgia it is outlawed for women to go topless in public

 Stephen Gough has been in prison in Scotland for nearly seven years.
 Most of that time he has been naked in solitary confinement.
 Stephen is The Naked Rambler , well-known for walking in public wearing just a pair of boots and a rucksack.
 A

 controversial figure, Stephen's incarceration has meant he has not seen his two teenage children grow up.

-him in jail?
+landed him in jail?
 How does the public react to the sight of him?
 Is what he does wrong ?
 Is his cause really worth more than his family?
-Helping us understand, perspectives are offered from Stephen's family and from supporters who join him along the
+Helping us understand, perspectives are offered from Stephen's family and from supporters who join

 By turns funny, frustrating and emotional, this film challenges our own notions of the law, freedom and morality

 Update: The Continuing Shame of British Justice...Naked Rambler re-arrested for breaking a made up law